Elena23/VRL-Tutorials/first-plugin.md

 - Now you have your new Plugin in "Manage Components" -> Components -> TestTutorialPlugin -> 01 -> TestTutorialComponent01;

 - pull your new plugin "TutorialComponent01" into development area and click `invoke`;
-- you get your text in the plugin: "Congratulations!
-Your new project work!"
+- you will get your text in the plugin: "Congratulations!
+Your new project works!"

 ![plugin-ready][]